F-Zero Match Factory

 Conclusion

-So whether you're asking how to make a matchstick box for a creative project or chemical used in matchbox for educational purposes, there’s more going on than meets the eye.
+So whether you're asking how to make a matchstick box for a creative project or what chemical is used in a matchbox for educational purposes, there’s more going on than meets the eye.